Stage 2 (Year in Industry)

 - Graduate Jobs (also list internship vacancies) and useful tips at the bottom of the page)

-- Placement UK (placements in the UK between 6 and 12 months; typically pay minimum wage, sometimes between £500 and £700 per month; with smaller organisations; would suit someone who is able to live locally with family/relatives)
+- Placement UK (placements in the UK between 6 and 12 months; typically with smaller organisations, paying minimum wage (£500-£700 per month); would suit someone who is able to live locally with family/relatives

 - Twitter Jobs